T3Nzw/coolh/readme.md

 ├── debug
 ├── diff.sh
 ├── dist-newstyle
-├── expected    --->   (this will be out expected output directory) ├── lib
+├── expected    --->   (this will be our expected output directory) ├── lib
 ├── out         --->   (this will be our output directory) ├── readme.md
 ├── run.sh
 ├── src
-└── todo.txt    --->   (this will be our target/input directory)
+└── tests       --->   (this will be our target/input directory)
 ```

 Then each one of the scripts will contain the following variable definitions: